patchzyy/WheelWizard/README.md

 Some of the icons used in Wheel Wizard are from [Game Icons](https://game-icons.net/about.html).
 Specifically, the [car wheel icon](https://game-icons.net/1x1/delapouite/car-wheel.html) and the [flat tire icon](https://game-icons.net/1x1/delapouite/flat-tire.html), both created by Delapouite.
 Also thanks to the MarioCube Repository for providing the symbols for ro's mii channel.
+Also thanks Chadderz' for the specials icons in ["Chadderz' Terrible Mario Kart Font"](https://wiki.tockdom.com/wiki/CTMKF)